Last updated on the 23/06/2020 at 15:03

 We've teamed up with Fiona Robertson, Chief Executive of the SQA, to answer some of your questions around how coronavirus is affecting your coursework and exams, watch the short video below.

-Unfortunately, exams aren't going ahead this summer.
+Unfortunately, exams did not go ahead this summer.

 The SQA also announced on the 24th March that Higher and Advanced Higher students would not be required to submit any coursework towards their final grade.